JesseDWhite/super-galactic-age-calculator/README.md

     * _Optionally, run the commmand `npm run build` to make a bundle of the files_
     * _Finally, run the command `npm run start` to start a development server_
 5. To run tests, navigate to `my-project/` in your terminal and run the command `npm run test`
-6. If you do not want to go through Node, you can simply open the `index.html` directly in your internet browser.
 ## Known Bugs 🐛
 * _There are no known bugs._
 ## License ⚖